tezos/tezos-mirror/docs/alpha/smart_rollups.rst

 state.
 More precisely, the WASM kernel is parsed, linked, initialized, then ``kernel_next`` is called.

-By default, ``kernel_next`` is called only once, then the smart rollup waits for a new Tezos block to populate the inbox and restart the cycle.
-However, when the kernel needs more computation time than what one ``kernel_next`` call allows, it can request a so-called reboot by writing arbitrary data under the path ``/kernel/env/reboot`` in its durable storage.
-In such a case, ``kernel_next`` is called again, without the inbox populated with the contents of the inbox of the next Tezos level.
-This file is removed between each call of ``kernel_next``, and the ``kernel_next`` function can require at most 1,000 reboots for each Tezos level.
+By default, the WASM kernel yields when ``kernel_next`` returns.
+In this case, the WASM kernel execution is put on hold while the input of the next inbox are being loaded.
+The inputs that were not consumed by ``kernel_next`` are dropped. ``kernel_next`` can prevent the WASM kernel from yielding by writing arbitrary data under the path ``/kernel/env/reboot`` in its durable storage.
+In such a case (known as reboot), ``kernel_next`` is called again, without dropping unread inputs.
+This value is removed between each call of ``kernel_next``, and the ``kernel_next`` function can postpone yielding at most 1,000 reboots for each Tezos level.

 A call to ``kernel_next`` cannot take an arbitrary amount of time to complete, because diverging computations are not compatible with the